Human rights violations during the Libyan civil war (2011): Execution of prisoners of war

 A group of 15 to 22 Libyan army soldiers captured in Derna were reportedly executed in the neighboring village of Martuba.
 20 km According to a widely circulated story, the men were claimed to have been "executed by their own officers for disobeying orders".

-Another group of 15 dark-skinned Libyan prisoners were publicly executed by hanging in front of the Bayda courthouse.
+Another group of 15 African mercenaries were publicly executed by hanging in front of the Bayda courthouse.

 Murder and torture of injured soldiers

 On 17 February, the Bayda hospital admitted two injured men, one of darker complexion and the other of olive complexion.
-The men were accused of fighting against the rebels.
+The men were accused of fighting against the rebels and being mercenaries.
 A hospital doctor claimed that the black man was murdered and hung by an angry mob that had gathered around the hospital.
 The other injured man was reportedly beaten, shot and returned to the emergency room.

 Lootings and beatings

 In four towns in the western mountains captured in June by the opposition, HRW noticed looting of private property and beatings of alleged Gaddafi sympathizers by rebel forces.
 The National Transitional Council (NTC) then pledged to hold responsible the causers of the attacks and to prevent such abuses in the future.